 Where systems using cellular radio will succeed to remain operational without power, those using VoIP (Voice-over-Internet-Protocol) require an online connection to run.
 When the power dies, so do these systems.

-Obviously, without electricity, your smart lights won’t so brainy.
+Obviously, without electricity, your smart lights won’t be so brainy.
 They won’t do anything at all.
-What’s of more concern here is what happens when the power comes back, and your lights go back on?
-We referred this because many power outages don’t get fixed rapidly.
-Visualize falling back to sleep then being rudely woken with all the lights blaring on full when the power comes back on.
+What’s of more concern here is what happens when the power comes back, and your lights go back on.
+We referred to this because many power outages don’t get fixed rapidly.
+Visualize falling back to sleep and then being rudely woken with all the lights blaring on full when the power comes back on.

 If you’re using Philips Hue bulbs, you can change the settings so that Power Loss Recovery is activated.
 The bulb will then return to its last state of use when the power bangs back on.